Peperonata (peh-peh-roh-NAH-tah) is a Southern Italian vegetable dish of slow-cooked, or stewed bell peppers with onion and garlic.

 - 1 medium butternut squash

-- 2 Tbsp Romesco sauce (optional)
+- 2 tablespoons Romesco sauce (optional)

 Instructions

 - Add the peppers and onions to the skillet and saute, stirring often, for about 5 minutes.
 Add the garlic and saute quickly being careful not to burn the garlic (only needs about 30 seconds.
-Add anchovy paste to skillet if you’re using it.Season with salt and pepper.1 1/2 to 2 cups assorted sweet peppers, 1 medium onion, 3 cloves garlic, 1 1/2 tsp anchovy paste or 2 anchovy filets, salt & pepper to taste
+Add anchovy paste to skillet if you’re using it.Season with salt and pepper.1 1/2 to 2 cups assorted sweet peppers, 1 medium onion, 3 cloves garlic, 1 1/2 teaspoons anchovy paste or 2 anchovy filets, salt & pepper to taste

 - Lower the heat to medium and continue cooking until the onions are translucent and the peppers are soft (about another 10 minutes).